 - 1 tablespoon Cornstarch mixed with 1 tablespoon cold water

 - Combine all cajun seasoning together and set aside.

 Cajun Chicken Pasta

-- Dust each chicken breast liberally with 1 tsp of cajun seasoning and lightly salt.
+- Dust each chicken breast liberally with 1 teaspoon of cajun seasoning and lightly salt.

-- Place chicken in skillet set on medium heat with 2 tbsp of butter, and grill until internal temperature reaches 165 degrees, flipping once.
+- Place chicken in skillet set on medium heat with 2 tablespoon of butter, and grill until internal temperature reaches 165 degrees, flipping once.

 - In separate pot of boiling water, cook pasta until al dente according to package instructions and set aside.

-- While chicken is cooking place heavy cream and 2 tbsp butter into a saucepan and bring to a simmer.
+- While chicken is cooking place heavy cream and 2 tablespoon butter into a saucepan and bring to a simmer.
 Reduce in half.

 - Slowly add shredded Parmesan, sprinkling in a little at a time and letting it incorporate into the sauce before adding more.

-- Add 2 tsp cajun seasoning to the sauce and stir to combine.
+- Add 2 teaspoon cajun seasoning to the sauce and stir to combine.

 - If sauce is not thickened to your liking add a slurry of cornstarch mixed with cold water. (if the sauce gets too thick, you can thin it would with a few splashes of water)

 - Taste for salt and adjust as needed.